Nonparametric Link Prediction in Large Scale Dynamic Networks: The Model and the Estimator

-where $0\leq \dcf(.) \leq 1$ is a function of two sets of features: those specific to the {\em pair} of nodes $(i,j)$ under consideration (\dcg), and those for the {\em local neighborhood} of the endpoint $i$ (\dch).
-We require that both of these be functions of $\vecN{t,p}(i)$.
+where $0\leq \dcf(\cdot) \leq 1$ is a function of two sets of features: those specific to the {\em pair} of nodes $(i,j)$ under consideration---$\{\dcg\}$---and those for the local neighborhood of the endpoint $i$---$\{\dch\}$.
+We require that both of these feature sets be functions of $\vecN{t,p}(i)$.
 Thus, \dcY is assumed to be independent of $\mathcal{G}$ given $\vecN{t,p}(i)$, limiting the dimensionality of the problem.
-Also, two pairs of nodes $(i,j)$ and $(i',j')$ that are close to each other in terms of graph distance are likely to have overlapping neighborhoods, and hence higher chances of sharing neighborhood-specific features.
-Thus, link prediction probabilities for pairs of nodes from the same graph region are likely to be dependent, which agrees with intuition.
+Note that two pairs of nodes $(i,j)$ and $(i',j')$ that are close to each other in terms of graph distance are likely to have overlapping neighborhoods, and hence a higher probability of sharing neighborhood-specific features.
+Thus, link prediction probabilities for pairs of nodes from the same region are likely to be similar, as desired.

-Next, we will discuss the forms of the features and the estimator.
-Then we discuss some implementation details and extensions for very sparse graphs.
-The asymptotic consistency of our estimator will be shown in the next section.
+To make this statement precise, we will need to impose smoothness properties on $\g$.
+We will show that given appropriate assumptions of smoothness (Assumption~\ref{assumption:smooth} in Section~\ref{sec:consistency}), nonparametric kernel estimators have desirable consistency properties.

-\mypara{Features} Let \dcg be any pair-specific feature mapping; we only assume that the range of \dcg is a finite set $\dcS$.
-Let $\dch = \{\dcn, \dcnplus\,\forall s\in S\}$, where \dcn are the number of node pairs in $\dcN{t-1}$ with feature vector $s$, and \dcnplus the number of such pairs which were also linked by an edge in the next timestep $t$.
-Thus, \dch tells us the chances of an edge being created in $t$ given its features in $t-1$, averaged over the whole neighborhood $\dcN{t-1}$ --- in other words, it captures the {\em evolution} of the neighborhood around $i$ over one timestep.
-The intuition behind this choice of \dch is that past evolution patterns of a neighborhood are the most important characteristics in predicting future evolution.
-In the following, we often refer to each feature $s$ as the ``cell'' $s$ with contents $(\dcn, \dcnplus)$, and \dch as the ``datacube'' of all these cells.
+Assume that the pair-specific features \dcg come from a finite set $\dcS$; if not, they are discretized into such a set.
+For example, one may let $\dcg$ record the number of common neighbors between $i$ and $j$ and the last time a link appeared between these nodes ($\mbox{lastlink}$); note that both are functions of $\vecN{t,p}(i)$.
+Let $\dch = \{\dcn, \dcnplus; \forall s\in S\}$, where \dcn are the number of node pairs in $\dcN{t-1}$ with feature vector $s$, and \dcnplus the number of such pairs which were also linked by an edge in the next timestep $t$.
+In a nutshell, \dch tells us the chances of an edge being created in $t$ given its features in $t-1$, averaged over the whole neighborhood $\dcN{t-1}$---in other words, it captures the {\em change} of the neighborhood around $i$ over one timestep.

+One can think of \dch as a contingency table indexed by the features $s$.
+Contingency tables are widely referred to as ``datacubes'' in the database community, and we will adopt this terminology, refering to \dch as a datacube, and a feature vector $s$ as the ``cell'' $s$ in the datacube with contents $(\dcn, \dcnplus)$.
+Finiteness of $\dcS$ is necessary to ensure that datacubes are finite-dimensional, which allows us to index them and quickly find nearest-neighbor datacubes.